 1) Improve and Enhance Your Sight-reading Skills

-You should also know the different beats in a measure.
-Moreover, you should be familiar with and cognizant of the key signature.
-Try to practice reading the notes aloud before you begin playing those notes on your piano.
+You should also get to know the various beats in a measure and understand the key signature well.
+Practice saying the notes out loud before you actually play them on your piano.

 2) Learn the Rhythm and Start with It